rEUsilience/Families_in_households_typology_replication_files/README.md

 Families in Households Typology (FHT) is a tool for classifying households in survey data based on family relations between their members.
 The typology was created within the EU and UKRI funded project "Risks, Resources and Inequalities: Increasing Resilience in European Families (rEUsilience)"

+The codes (in Stata) are currently available for the following datasets:
+* European Quality of Life Survey (EQLS)
+* European Social Survey (ESS)
+* European Union Statistics on Income and Living Conditions (EU-SILC)
+* Household Budget Survey (HBS)

 FHT contains 12 categories (see below) that can be freely aggregated or adjusted.

 1 Single adult household